FIRE

 You may think, I will buy a new electric car and get $7500 back.
 But that tax credit is not refundable.
 It also doesn’t apply to self-employment taxes.
 So if you have $1000 in federal taxes and $4000 in self-employment taxes, you do not get a $2500 refund.
 You only get $1000 of that possible $7500.

-The two most common refundable tax credits are Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC).
+The two most common refundable tax credits are the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC).
 Unfortunately, you cannot get a refundable tax credit without children, as EITC’s income limits are meager.

-If you are married with two kids, you have an adjusted gross income (AGI) of less than $55,529 and less than $10,300 in investment income; you qualify for EITC.
+If you are married with two kids, you have an adjusted gross income (AGI) of less than $55,529 and less than $10,300 in investment income, you qualify for EITC.
 However, AGI is calculated before the standard deduction.
 Therefore, you can subtract half your self-employment taxes and any self-employed health insurance costs.
 The EITC is also scaled based on your income, meaning if you are close to $55,500 in AGI, you get close to $0.

 Every expense you can claim is crucial in saving you money when you are self-employed.

-If you can decrease your net income, you can earn EITC and reduce your self-employment tax implications.
-Your tax savings will partially offset your expenses and can help you grow your business in your first years.
+If you decrease your net income, you can earn EITC and reduce your self-employment tax implications.
+Your tax savings will partially offset your expenses and help you grow your business in your first years.

 Leave a Reply